-Parameter categories while monitoring with a Swan-Ganz module are Flow (see Continuous Cardiac Output on page 161), Resistance (see SVR on page 176), and RV Function (EDV/RVEF Monitoring on page 171).
-Oximetry is also available if an oximetry cable or tissue oximetry module is connected (see Venous Oximetry to see definitions of these monitoring options or the help icon for more information.

-Monitoring on page 205).
-Touch parameter buttons that display an arrow to view additional monitoring options for that parameter based on the display update rate and averaging time.
-See STAT CO on page 164, STAT EDV and RVEF on page 175, and 20-Second Flow Parameters on page 164.
-Touch the blue arrow
+Parameter categories while monitoring with a Swan-Ganz module are Flow (see Continuous Cardiac Output on page 160), Resistance (see SVR on page 174), and RV Function (EDV/RVEF Monitoring on page 170).
+Oximetry is also available if an oximetry cable or tissue oximetry module is connected (see Venous Oximetry Monitoring on page 205).
+Touch parameter buttons that display an arrow see Star to view additional monitoring options for that parameter based on the display update rate and averaging time.
+See STAT CO on page 163, STAT EDV and RVEF on page 174, and 20-Second Flow Parameters on page 163.
+Touch the blue arrow for see definitions of these monitoring options or the help icon VV for more information.